King's Scout (Scouts Association of Malaysia): Awards

-The King's Scout Brotherhood of Malaysia (PPRM) has established awards that will be given to a King's Scout who has served in his specialty and devoted himself to the community, society, nation and country.
-This idea was inspired in 2016 by the Acting Malaysian National Chief Scout, Major General (Rtd.)
-Professor Dato' Dr. Haji Mohd Zin bin Bidin who is also a King's Scout.
-These awards was gazetted on 1 January 2023.
-There are six awards namely:
+The King's Scout Brotherhood of Malaysia (Malay: Persaudaraan Pengakap Raja Malaysia or PPRM) has established a series of awards to honor King's Scouts who have demonstrated exceptional service and dedication to their communities, society, and the nation.
+This initiative was inspired in 2016 by the National Chief Scout of Malaysia, Major General (Rtd.)
+Professor Datuk Dr. Haji Mohd Zin Bidin, who is also a King's Scout.
+These awards were officially gazetted on 1 January 2023 and comprise six distinct commendations: